AnshulMinare/GoCamp/README.md

 * Using Passport and Middlewares for Authentication and Authorization.
 * Using Multer and Cloudinary for image uploading.
 * Thorough testing and bug fixing.

+# Deployment
+The website is deployed on render.
+The link for the website is this :- [GoCamp](https://go-camp-cfc8.onrender.com/)